maxdesalle/42/netwhat/research.md

 A DHCP server dynamically assigns an IP address and other network configuration parameters to each device on the network so they can communicate with other IP networks.
 A DHCP server enables computers to request IP addresses and networking parameters automatically from the Internet service provider (ISP), which removes the need for a network administrator or a user to manually assign IP addresses to all network devices.

 ## What are the rules to make 2 devices communicate using IP addresses?
+How does routing work with IP?
+What is the default gateway for routing?

-computer --> gateway --> internet --> gateway --> computer
+"Rules" to make 2 devices communicate using IP addresses: ```computer --> gateway --> internet --> gateway --> computer```

-## How does routing work with IP?

 IP routing is the process where data is transmitted from one computer to another and needs to find the quickest path across the internet to reach the other computer.
 Routers refer to internal routing tables to make decisions about how to route packets along network paths.

-## What is a default gateway for routing?

 A default gateway is the node in a computer network using the IP suite that serves as the router (forwarding host) to other networks when no other route specification matches the destination IP address of a packet.
 A router merely forwards the packets between networks with different network prefixes.